brianjrmo/bootcamp/Readme.md

 </ul>

 <h2>2.
 Application Design</h2>
-The application consists of 3 components: Database, RestFul API, Airflow
+The application consists of 3 components: Database, RESTful API, Airflow
 <h3>2.1 Database</h3>
 Use MySQL as dabtabase.
 It has a usertable containing id, name, status, latest_action(datetime).
 <br>